neherlab/pangraph/docs/docs/dev/developer_guide.md

 # Contributing to Pangraph

-This guide describe how to setup developer environment, how to build Pangraph, contribute to the codebase and maintain the project.
+This guide describes how to setup developer environment, how to build Pangraph, contribute to the codebase and maintain the project.